Hopscotch Lollipop Sunday Surprise

 Hopscotch Lollipop Sunday Surprise is a studio album by The Frogs, released in 2001.
-Although brushing on satirical homoerotic and religious themes, the album chiefly consists of serious love songs. musically, the album features heavy electric guitars, acoustic guitars and industrial/electronic beats mixed together.
+Although brushing on satirical homoerotic and religious themes, the album chiefly consists of serious love songs.
+Musically, the album features heavy electric guitars, acoustic guitars, and industrial/electronic beats mixed.
 There is also a cover of Bob Dylan's 1973 song, "Billy 1".
 Hopscotch is considerably better-produced than most of the Frogs' material, which can sometimes be no more than home recordings.
-Scratchie Records released the album in early 2001, but cut further distribution after weak initial sales, much to the band's disgust.
+Scratchie Records released the album in early 2001 but cut further distribution after weak initial sales, much to the band's disgust.